KelvinHere/Milestone-Interactive/testing.md

 - The tile pictures appear without delay
 - There are enough tile pictures for each difficulty level
 - Each difficulty level is possible to be completed in the assigned time
+- If a user tries to modify the difficulty setting to anything other than the standard settings, the game defaults to hard
+- If a user tries to modify the selectTile() method, it will catch invalid 'type' and out of range inputs.
+- The correct classes are added and removed from the game elements during gameplay

 ### Regarding website behaviour

 The website has been tested to :-